 Zucchini.
 You either love it or you hate it.

 If it’s early July, I’m loving it.
-The first of the harvest is ready and I’m excited to make everything zucchini, including our favorite zucchini bread muffins with apples and carrots.
+The first of the harvest is ready and I’m excited to make everything zucchini, including our favorite zucchini bread muffins with apples and carrots for breakfast and buttery zoodles for dinner.

 But by mid-August, I’m hating it.
 The kids are tired of muffins.
 I’m ready for a stir-fry that DOESN’T have squash of any kind in it.
 If I have to grate another zucchini, I just might scream.